-Required Criteria (California Education Code [EC] Section 313[f]) LEA Criteria Clarksville Charter School EL Master Plan English Language Proficiency Assessment Overall Performance Level score of 4 (the statewide standardized ELP criterion) with no more than one subscore of 2 in the domains of reading, writing, listening and speaking.
-Teacher Evaluation Student progress as observed by teacher, as well as student's grades/progress indicators in math and English.
-Grade must be a C or higher in both courses.
+Required Criteria LEA Criteria (California Education Code [EC] Section 313[f]) Clarksville Charter School EL Master Plan

+English Language Proficiency Assessment Overall Performance Level score of 4 (the statewide standardized ELP criterion) with no more than one subscore of 2 in the domains of reading, writing, listening and speaking.
+Teacher Evaluation Student progress as observed by the teacher, as well as student's grade/progress indicators in English.
+Grade must be a C or higher.
 Progress in standards must be Meeting or Exceeding Expectations.
-Parental Opinion and Consultation Parents will be invited to and are strongly encouraged to participate in a phone conference, as noted in Parent Notification Letter of Reclassification.
+Parental Opinion and Consultation Parents will be invited to and are strongly encouraged to participate in a phone conference, as noted in the Parent Notification Letter of Reclassification.
 Comparison of Performance in Basic Skills EL student's English language proficiency will be compared with that of an English Proficient Student.
 This will take the form of the STAR 360 Assessment and SBAC scores.